ELELAB/CAncer-bioMarker-Prediction-Pipeline-CAMPP/README.md

 corresponding author: elenap@cancer.dk

-contacts for software/scripts: thilde@cancer.dk, elenap@cancer.dk
+contacts for software/scripts: thilde.terkelsen@sund.ku.dk, elenap@cancer.dk

 The pipeline consists of two R scripts, which are currently run from the terminal command-line using flags.
 The scripts are named: